MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-plugin.md

 ### Windows Subsystem for Linux

-* Windows 10 Insider Preview, 64-bit (Build 20150 or higher)
+* Windows 10 Version 21H2, 64-bit (Build 20150 or higher) or Windows 11 Version 21H2, 64-bit (Build 22000 or higher)
-* Python x86-64 3.7, 3.8, 3.9 or 3.10<sup>2</sup>
+* Python x86-64 3.7, 3.8, 3.9 or 3.10
 * One of the following supported GPUs:
-  * AMD Radeon R5/R7/R9 2xx series or newer, and [20.20.01.05 WSL driver](https://www.amd.com/en/support/kb/release-notes/rn-rad-win-wsl-support)
+  * AMD Radeon R5/R7/R9 2xx series or newer, and [20.20.01.05 driver or newer](https://www.amd.com/en/support)
-  * Intel HD Graphics 6xx or newer, and [28.20.100.8322 WSL driver](https://downloadcenter.intel.com/download/29526)
+  * Intel HD Graphics 6xx or newer, and [28.20.100.8322 driver or newer](https://www.intel.com/content/www/us/en/download/19344/intel-graphics-windows-dch-drivers.html)
-  * NVIDIA GeForce GTX 9xx series GPU or newer, and [460.20 WSL driver](https://developer.nvidia.com/cuda/wsl/download)
+  * NVIDIA GeForce GTX 9xx series GPU or newer, and [460.20 driver or newer](https://www.nvidia.com/download/index.aspx)

 ## Install the latest GPU Driver
-You should also install the latest drivers from your GPU hardware vendor.
-Ensure that you have the latest GPU driver installed.
+Ensure that you have the latest GPU driver installed for your hardware.
 Select **Check for updates** in the **Windows Update** section of the **Settings** app.
+If needed, pick up an install from your hardware vendor using the above links.

 ## STEP 2: Configure your Windows Environment

-### Windows 10
+### Windows Native
 The **TensorFlow-DirectML-Plugin** package on native Windows works starting with Windows 10, version 1709 (Build 16299 or higher).
 You can check your build version number by running `winver` via the **Run** command (Windows logo key + R).

 ### Windows Subsystem for Linux